genius487/osgem/README.md

 - a folder for OSeMOSYS input files,
 - a folder for OnSSET input files,
 - a folder for OSeMOSYS output files,
-- a folder for OnSSET output files, and
+- a folder for OnSSET output files,
-- a folder of scripts that make the modeller function
+- a folder of scripts that make the modeller function, and
+- the main script from which to execute the modeller

 # Input data